mqnch/jobmaxxing/README.md

-get an internship you lazy chud.
+get an internship you lazy chud